 I am out of control in the grocery store the week preceding a big holiday.
 What can I say?
 The specials are irresistible.
 Doesn’t matter if nobody is coming to my house for dinner.
-Who can resist a turkey for 33 cents a pound or sweet potatoes for 25 cents a pound?
+Who can resist sweet potatoes for 33 or even 59 cents a pound?

 - Dash of cayenne pepper

 - 1 teaspoon water

 - 1 teaspoon salt

 - 2 tablespoons sugar (or my fave sweetener, Swerve)

 - 2 teaspoons Worcestershire sauce

 - 3 tablespoons butter, melted